teamscanworks/celestia-monitoring/README.md

 ### Transaction Rules

 - **LargeTransfer**.
 Alert rule that triggers when there is a `TIA` transfer with value above a certain threshold.
+[INFO, LOW, MEDIUM, HIGH] depending on the amount transferred.
+- **LargeDelegation**.
+Alert rule that triggers when a large delegation (staking) event occurs.
+[INFO, LOW, MEDIUM, HIGH] depending on the alert threshold of the amount delegated.
+- **LargeRedelegation**.
+Alert rule that triggers when a large redelegation occurs.
+[INFO, LOW, MEDIUM, HIGH] depending on the amount of TIA redelegated.
-- **Unstake**.
+- **LargeUnstake**.
 Alert rule that triggers when there is an `undelegate` event above a certain threshold, that may compromise the economic security of the chain.
+[INFO, LOW, MEDIUM, HIGH] depending on the amount of TIA unstaked.
+- **CommunityPoolSpend.** Alert rule that triggers when there is a new spend tx from the Community Pool.
+[INFO]
 - **GovProposal.** Alert rule that triggers when there is a new Governance proposal in Celestia.
+[INFO]
-- **CommunityPoolSpend.** Alert rule that triggers when there is a new spend tx from the Community Pool.
+- **NewValidator.** Alert rule that triggers when a new validator is created in the Celestia blockchain.
+[INFO]
+- **EditValidator.** Alert rule that triggers when the config parameters of a validator have changed.
+[LOW]
+- **ValidatorUnjailed.** Alert rule that triggers when a validator is unjailed.
+[LOW]
+- **SoftwareUpgrade.** Alert rule that triggers when the Celestia blockchain starts a version upgrade.
+[MEDIUM]
+- **DoubleSignEvidence.** Alert rule that triggers when a double-sign evidence is detected.
+[HIGH]

 ## CLI